 Later in the summer, John Robertson wrote me a letter and said, “You do superlative work.
 I’ve truly enjoyed working with you.
 The Cakchiquel dictionary is turning out to be an excellent piece of work.
 If I ever wrote you a letter of recommendation, I could surely write a strong one.”

 The next morning, the four “animals” planned to go scuba diving.
 We found out minutes before the ferry left that the bus was on it.
 We jumped on the ferry to grab our gear just as it was leaving.
-Randy didn’t make it back onto the dock before the ferry pulled away.
-He tried to jump off the ferry into the water and swim back to the dock, but the guard on the ferry wouldn’t let him.
-Fortunately, a man in a boat saw his predicament and drove up alongside the ferry, picked up Randy, and brought him back to the dock.
+Randy did not make it back onto the dock before the ferry pulled away.
+He tried to jump off the ferry into the water and swim back to the dock, but the guard on the ferry would not let him.
+Fortunately, a man in a boat saw his predicament and drove alongside the ferry, picked up Randy, and brought him back to the dock.

 We took the Mexico Divers excursion to the Manchones reef.
 While diving, our instructor speared a foot-long mackerel with his spear gun.
 That was the bait for a four-foot barracuda that came along and snapped the mackerel in two while it was still on the spear.
 The instructor then speared the barracuda.
 When he pulled in the barracuda, it still had half of the mackerel in its mouth.
 Our lunch was the barracuda and 20–30 large shrimp a piece.
 Just before lunch, we rode giant sea turtles which were in a corral near the shore.
 On the boat ride to another place to snorkel, we basked in the sun atop the boat.
 Every few minutes, Greg would sit up and say, “I can’t believe we actually did it!”
 Then, someone else would say, “Can you believe that we’re lying on top of a boat after scuba diving off an island in the Caribbean Sea?”
 The scuba trip was worth every penny of the US $15.50 (350 pesos) that we paid for it.
 On the way back, we saw half a dozen dolphins.

-After returning to Provo, and until August of 1980, I designed the format for computer processing for this and three other dictionaries.
+After returning to Provo at the end of the summer in 1978, and until August of 1980, I worked as a linguistic consultant for New World Languages at BYU.
+I designed the format for computer processing for this and three other dictionaries.
 I edited the manuscripts and prepared the trilingual Cakchiquel-Spanish-English dictionary for printing.
 The dictionary also included a concise grammar section.
 In 1981, Drs.
 Blair and Robertson arranged for the Diccionario Español-Cakchiquel-Inglés to be published by Garland Publishing, a prestigious publisher in New York City.
-To my knowledge, no books ever made it to Guatemala or the hands of any missionary.
+To my knowledge, no books ever made it to Guatemala or the hands of a missionary.

 Audio Recordings in Cakchiquel

-During the second half of the summer of 1978, I directed audio recordings (responsible to BYU Sound Services) from written translations in Cakchiquel of the Testimony of the Prophet Joseph Smith pamphlet, the Gospel Principles manual, Selections from The Book of Mormon, and Book of Mormon Stories.
+From June until November 1978, I was the director of recording for BYU Sound Services, responsible for producing audio recordings of written translations in Cakchiquel of the Testimony of the Prophet Joseph Smith pamphlet, the Gospel Principles manual, Selections from The Book of Mormon, and Book of Mormon Stories.
 These audio recording were an attempt to address the educational dilemma described on my About Guatemala page.
-Because many of the people are illiterate, or if they read, are unable to read their native language fluently, the Church has made audio recordings of some of the Cakchiquel translations so the people can listen to them.
+Because many of the people are illiterate, or if they read, are unable to read their native language fluently, the Church made audio recordings of some of the Cakchiquel translations so the people can listen to them.

 I selected recording facilities, located and trained talent, acted as sound technician, and coordinated editing and post-production later in the United States.
-After much searching, I was able to find two native Cakchiquels who could read somewhat fluently—a member of the Church who was finishing up high school and a teacher who was not a member of the Church.
+After much searching, I was able to find two native Cakchiquels who could read somewhat fluently—a member of the Church who was finishing up high school (Fulgencio Choy) and a teacher (Juan Yo’ol) who was not a member of the Church.
 We recorded for about a month, until August 10.
-Most of it was at a studio named CINTTA and some at the Radio Nuevo Mundo in Guatemala City.
-Fulgencio Choy and Juan Yo’ol were the narrators.
-Julio helped them rehearse and I directed the recordings.
+Most of it was recorded at a studio named CINTTA and some at the Radio Nuevo Mundo in Guatemala City.
+Julio Salazar helped the narrators rehearse and I directed the recordings.
 With some practice, they were able to read with good intonation and feeling.

 The recordings then required a lot of editing at BYU Sound Studios over the next school year.
 I completed the proofing of the edits on June 1, 1979.
-The recordings were eventually duplicated and distributed in October 1979.
-A few were distributed, but not widely.
+The recordings were eventually duplicated, and a few copies were distributed in October 1979.
 Later, in December 2000, the recordings were digitally re-mastered and reissued with new packaging.
 I posted them online.
 See a list of Cakchiquel materials, which provides copies of all the Cakchiquel translations and resources I could gather.

 Linguistic Studies, Cultural Anthropology, and Folklore

 After completing the audio recordings in Guatemala on August 10, 1978, I kept myself busy.
 I stayed at Julio Salazar’s house when in Guatemala City, at Doña Mere’s when in Patzún, and with the elders when in various other towns.
 I translated and reviewed about 85 hymns, including a special hymn for the choir to sing at the dedication of the new Patzicía chapel.
 I translated the baptismal interview questions and phrases to help missionaries learn to give blessings, confirmations, and ordinations.
 I field tested the Book of Mormon in Tecpán, Patzicía, Comalapa, and Itzapa.
-I revised the Church glossary of Cakchiquel terminology and translated the Joseph Smith and Joseph F. Smith visions.
+I revised the Church glossary of Cakchiquel terminology and translated the Joseph Smith and Joseph F. Smith visions (now Doctrine and Covenants, sections 137 and 138).
 I also met with the Guatemalan Ministry of Education’s Chief of Literacy and presented him with my translation of a reading primer entitled Mi Primer Amigo.
 In my spare time, I bought a guitar and learned to play it.

 I conducted the linguistic studies mentioned in the section “Spanish and Cakchiquel” above.
 I also researched Mayan legends and folklore by interviewing many people and recording their stories.
 I later transcribed and translated the stories into Spanish and English and published them in the book Tales of the Cakchiquels: Trilingual Collection of Folklore from the Cakchiquel Indians of Guatemala; Cuentos de los cakchiqueles: Recopilación trilingüe de cuentos populares de los indígenes cakchiqueles de Guatemala and also in a supplement Tzijonic pa Cakchiquel; Cuentos en Cakchiquel; Stories in Cakchiquel.

-In November 1977, I wrote a 35-page research paper on the cultural differences between the Latins and the Indians.
+In November 1977, I wrote a 35-page research paper on the cultural differences between the Latinos and the Indians.